 However, leiomyosarcoma, the type of cancer that morcellation has been seen to spread, is notoriously difficult to diagnose because its tumors often resemble benign fibroids—the very condition that most patients undergo morcellator-aided surgeries to treat.
 Also, the majority of patients seeking uterine fibroid removal possess multiple risk factors for uterine cancer.

 Though it was previously believed that about 1 in 10,000 women who undergo uterine fibroid removal surgery will have undiagnosed uterine leiomyosarcoma, the FDA estimated an updated figure of 1 in 350 women, based on recent research.

-Because of the new, much higher risk estimate and because doctors cannot reliably diagnose leiomyosarcoma prior to surgery, some experts, such as Dr. , feel that power morcellators are risky enough that they should be completely banned until new technologies are developed to mitigate the risks. from Hormones Matter
+Because of the new, much higher risk estimate and because doctors cannot reliably diagnose leiomyosarcoma prior to surgery, some experts, such as Dr. Chandler Marrs from Hormones Matter, feel that power morcellators are risky enough that they should be completely banned until new technologies are developed to mitigate the risks.

 As research suggesting possible dangers of power morcellation had been available up to 20 years ago, device manufacturers should have been aware of the potential risks much earlier than the time of the FDA warnings, plaintiffs allege.

 Indeed, the FBI recently initiated an official investigation of Johnson & Johnson in an attempt to ascertain how early and to what extent the manufacturer knew about serious power morcellator risks.
 So far, evidence has surfaced that the Ethicon unit received an alert to “reconsider the risk” posed to patients by power morcellators from Dr. Robert Lamparter, a pathologist from Pennsylvania, in 2006.